jjyang2019/SVD_Projection.jl/README.md

 Pkg.clone("https://github.com/jjyang2019/SVD_projection.jl.git")
 ```

+The function of the modeule is `project_PC` and it requires two data, `A` (discovery) and `B` (target), and one optional argument `N_PC` for the number of principal components calculated (default is 10).

-The training(discovery), testing(target) data, and test_project_V_matrix.jl are in the test folder to demonstrate the usage.
-Each row of the training data represents a variant and each column an subject.
-Each cell in the training data matrix is coded as the number of the effect allele.
-The test data has the same format.
-To run the test program, simply type
+The discovery data and target data are genotype data encoded as 0, 1, or 2 where each row of the represents a variant and each column an subject.

+See the details of using in the Julia help enviornment by typing ?`project_PC`.
+Run the test program to learn how the `project_PC` works.
+This test program  simulates discovery and target data.
 ```{julia}
 using SVD_Projection
 include("runtest.jl")